prazek/clang-extra/docs/clang-tidy/checks/misc-for-loop-iterator-invalidation.rst

-.. title:: clang-tidy - misc-for-loop-invalidation
+.. title:: clang-tidy - misc-for-loop-iterator-invalidation

-misc-for-loop-invalidation
+misc-for-loop-iterator-invalidation
 ==========================

 Find and flag suspicious method calls on objects iterated using